tagirov/rusk/README.md

 ```bash
 cargo install --git https://github.com/tagirov/rusk
 ```

-> The binary will be installed to ~/.cargo/bin/rusk.
-To use it globally, you must either create a symlink in /usr/bin or add ~/.cargo/bin to your $PATH.
+> The binary will be installed in ~/.cargo/bin/rusk.
+To use it globally, make sure that ~/.cargo/bin is added to your $PATH

 #### Manually
 ```bash